 - Category: Residency Andorra

 Like most countries in mainland Europe, Andorra has compulsory public with an optional private healthcare.
 Andorra’s social security system funds the healthcare system.
 In 2017, The Lancet published a the Healthcare Access and Quality Index (HAC).
 It ranked Andorra number 1 in the world with a HAC score of 95/100.
-In 2010 a Commonwealth Funded report found that Andorra’s public health care system ranked 4th globally for equality, efficiency and entrance care.
-Healthcare, it is funded by its citizens and residents – individuals in employment, unemployment, those in receipt of a pension payments and employers.
+In 2010 a Commonwealth Funded report found that Andorra’s public health care system ranked 4th globally for equality, efficiency, and entrance care.
+Most probably, the doctors make use of platforms like Sermo to get business insights and healthcare-related advice and connect globally with other doctors.
+The exchange of ideas and insightful discussions among doctors could be one of the reasons for improved healthcare in the country.
+Healthcare is funded by its citizens and residents – individuals in employment, unemployment, those in receipt of pension payments, and employers.

 In 2001 The World Health Organization (WHO) reported that life expectancy in Andorra is really high – 82.9 years for women and 76.2 years for men.
 CNN reported in 2009 that it was, ‘good health care, clean water, proper diet, plenty of exercise and a low-stress, positive life’, that are major contributing points to this.